22 Parametric Equations: Graphs

 Many of the advantages of parametric equations become obvious when applied to solving real-world problems.
 Although rectangular equations in x and y give an overall picture of an object’s path, they do not reveal the position of an object at a specific time.
 Parametric equations, however, illustrate how the values of x and y change depending on t, as the location of a moving object at a particular time.

 A common application of parametric equations is solving problems involving projectile motion.
-In this type of motion, an object is propelled forward in an upward direction forming an angle of to the horizontal, with an initial speed of and at a height above the horizontal.
+In this type of motion, an object is propelled forward in an upward direction forming an angle of to the horizontal, with an initial speed of

-The path of an object propelled at an inclination of to the horizontal, with initial speed and at a height above the horizontal, is given by
+The path of an object propelled at an inclination of to the horizontal, with initial speed

-whereaccounts for the effects of gravity and is the initial height of the object.
-Depending on the units involved in the problem, useorThe equation forgives horizontal distance, and the equation for gives the vertical distance.
+is the initial height of the object.
+Depending on the units involved in the problem, use

 How To